khushi-choudhary/calculator-behavior/addition.md

 Then: I see the "added number" as the result

 Scenario: Addition of two negative numbers
-Given: The Calculator is turned on
+Given: The Calculator is on
 When:  I type "negative number"and "plus" and "negative number" and "equals"
 Then: I see the "added number" as the result sign can we negative or positive